RichardGault22/Gravity/teaching.md

   [concept of recursion]: https://youtu.be/FyHloXKnPWc

-  -Some examples of how to [define a recursive function] from a sequence.
+  - Some examples of how to [define a recursive function] from a sequence.

   [define a recursive function]: https://youtu.be/bguje4yGTK0